RyanCube/ryancube.github.io/projects/capstone.md

 ---

 ## Initial Design Concept
-With the given constraints, a **Hook-Gate Controller with Magnets** was designed.
-This design concept aimed to eliminate the need for a crane lifting sling altogether.
-It would attach to the crane, and be lowered into the IC-18.
-The electromagnets would attract and raise the lifting lug to its "up" position.
-Then, the gate of the hook could be controlled remotely, securing the lifting lug in place.
+Given the initial constraints, a **Hook-Gate Controller with Magnets** was developed.
+This design concept intended to eliminate the need for a crane lifting sling.
+The device would attach to the crane and be lowered into the IC-18, where electromagnets would raise the lifting lug into position and a remotely controlled gate would secure it for lifting.

 <div align="center">
   <img src="../images/hook_gate_controller.JPG" style="width:75%; height:auto;">